Support for LAist comes from

 Neighborhood councils often get more regular access to city councilmembers or city departments, and they usually know the right people to call when problems need to be fixed.
 (Here’s a much more comprehensive guide to what neighborhood councils can do.)

-One more thing to know: neighborhood councils are increasingly becoming a springboard to higher office in L.A.
-(Former neighborhood council members include City Councilmembers Nithya Raman and Hugo Soto Martinez, along with City Controller Kenneth Mejia.)
+One more thing to know: Neighborhood councils are increasingly becoming a springboard to higher office in L.A.
+(Former neighborhood council members who are now in elected offices include City Councilmembers Nithya Raman and Hugo Soto Martinez, along with City Controller Kenneth Mejia.)
 This is an early way to support or slow down a future candidate’s momentum.

 Who can vote in a neighborhood council election

-These aren’t like your usual city elections — you can vote whether or not you’re a U.S. citizen, and in most cases you only have to be 16 or older.
+These aren’t like usual city elections — you can vote whether or not you’re a U.S. citizen, and in most cases the minimum age is 16.
 And generally, you can vote in a neighborhood council election if you live, work, own property or are involved with a community organization in that neighborhood.

 Beyond that, there are some rules about voting that are specific to each neighborhood council.
 For instance, a neighborhood council may have specific seats that only people who live in the neighborhood can vote for, or a renter’s representative seat that only renters can vote for.
 And some neighborhood councils have a youth representative seat, which people as young as 14 can vote for.